rishabhgarg7/HackBMU2019_thethunderstorm/README.md

 # Vision<br>
-  _The basic idea is to develop the tool that enables to get detailed audio and text description of a video content and is not prone to networking casulaties and is independently functioning standalone system._
+  _The basic idea is to develop the tool that enables to get detailed audio and text description of a real time surrounding and is not prone to networking casulaties and is independently functioning standalone system._
     </br></br>

  <h3>